 3. When you share your item, tag friends who might be interested in bidding, or describe your cause and give a call to action by asking them to share on their own pages.
 People who may not be interested in bidding will be happy to share.
 It is an easy way to participate and feel like you are giving support.

 For additional help join our Facebook Community Support Group.

-Bonus, tag the person who donated the item, (with a thank you) the auction house, and anyone who might share it or bid on the item.
+4. Tag the person who donated the item (with a thank you), the auction house, and anyone who might share it or bid on the item.
 More than likely, the auction house will share it with their followers too.

 We’re on Instagram, tag us and we’ll help you promote your online auction for charity.

-If you are active on other social media platforms, be sure to share there too.
-Wherever you have a network, you can share your story to boost your charity auction.
-Good Luck!
+If you are active on other social media platforms that we haven’t covered, be sure to share there too.
+Wherever you have a network, you can share your story to boost your fundraiser.